Anders Holch Povlsen: Is there a family office?

 This article directly stems from the research process for our European single family office database.
 Our list of Scandinavian family offices includes the most important family investment vehicles that invest in various areas, such as financial markets, real estate, venture capital, private equity and renewables.

-The Danish businessman is the CEO and owner of global retail chain Bestseller which is an umbrella company for other clothing brands such as Vero Moda and Jack & Jones.
-In July 2022, Povlsen had an estimated net worth of $12bn which puts him as the richest Dane.
-Anders is married to Anne Holch Povlsen and the couple have had four children together: Alma, Agnes, Astrid and Alfred.
-Tragically Alma, Agnes and Alfred were killed at the 2019 bombing in Sri Lanka.
+The Danish businessman is the CEO and owner of the global retail chain Bestseller, which is an umbrella company for other clothing brands such as Vero Moda and Jack & Jones.
+In October 2024, Povlsen had an estimated net worth of $12.5 billion, making him the richest Dane.
+Anders is married to Anne Holch Povlsen and the couple have four children: Alma, Agnes, Astrid and Alfred.
+Tragically, Alma, Agnes and Alfred were killed in the 2019 bombing in Sri Lanka.
 In this article, we investigate if Anders Holch Povlsen owns a Scandinavian family office.

 Povlsen family wealth is managed through Heartland and large-scale real estate holdings